Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 **Furnished rooms** are also listed on [Kleinanzeigen](https://www.kleinanzeigen.de/) and [Facebook](#facebook-groups).
 They are cheaper there.[^55]

-**Hotels, hostels and vacation apartments** are not a good option, because you can't [register your address](/glossary/Anmeldung) there.
+**Hotels, hostels and vacation rentals** are not a good option, because you can't [register your address](/glossary/Anmeldung) there.
 [Some hotels](https://nomadandinlove.com/anmeldung-apartment-hotels-berlin/) allow it.

 - **[Airbnb](https://www.airbnb.com/)**
 - **[Booking.com](https://www.booking.com/)**